budostylz/Office365-Development/README.md

+Hi [Recipient's Name],

-I notice the service account is provisioned and thank you very much for your help.
-If possbile we will need one more service account to manage the Battle Rhtythm production calendars.
-The service account that was created will be used in our test environments.
-The name for the production service account is pending.
-Once the name is finalize will it be ok for you to submit another request on my behalf?
-Thank you very much for your support.
+I appreciate your help in provisioning the service account—it’s been set up successfully.
+Thank you very much for your support!

+If possible, we will need an additional service account to manage the Battle Rhythm production calendars.
+The current service account will be used for our test environments.

+The name for the production service account is still being finalized.
+Once confirmed, would you be able to submit another request on my behalf?

+Thanks again for your continued support!

+Best regards,
+[Your Name]